mrs-brubotics/droneswarm_brubotics/README.md

     ./start.sh
   ```
   It works if the uavs do not keep increasing altitude.
 More info see this issue: https://github.com/ctu-mrs/mrs_uav_system/issues/95
-* If not all packages are built correctly, try the multiple times ```catkin build``` in the mrs_workspace folder or the full installation in a new terminal.
-* If too much RAM memory is required during the building process your screen will freeze, try ```catkin build -j2``` which ensures not more than two processes are used in parallel building the software.
-Repeat ```catkin build``` until there are no errors and no warnings any more.
-* This installation process creates the ```git```, ```mrs_workspace``` and ```workspace``` folders in your ```home``` directory.
-* It also automatically updates your ```./bashrc``` file that is loaded each time you open a new terminal.
-You can find the ```./bashrc``` in the Home directory by clicking on the three bars and checking the "Show Hidden Files" box.
-* To test if the installation was successful, launch the shell script ```~/mrs_workspace/src/simulation/example_tmux_scripts/one_drone_gps$ ./start.sh```.
-The gazebo simulator should open and a drone should be taking off.
-* Avoid changing any code in any of ctu's packages, unless there is no other way to implement your functionality.
-If your application requires custum settings in ctu's packages, document clearly where these changes are required since these will need to be (un)done manually each time the software is reisntalled or used for other purposes.
-* Regularly reinstall ctu's mrs_uav_system as it is evolving continuously and update the commits of all packages for which the droneswarm_brubotics codes works.

 #### Backward compability issue
 CTU changed several of their package, see this [issue], which cause our workspace to not build correctly.
 This is due to the fact that our controller, and other packages rely on mrs_lib::Transformer, that has been modified.